semgrep/semgrep-docs/docs/deployment/connect-scm.md

     - Provides Semgrep access to post PR or MR comments.
     - For GitHub Actions users: Enables you to add a Semgrep CI job to repositories in bulk.

-You can only connect your Semgrep organization to the source code manager that you originally logged in with.
 If your organization uses both GitHub and GitLab to manage source code, log in with the source code manager that you would prefer to use to manage Semgrep org membership.
-You can still scan repositories from other sources.
+You can still scan repositories from other sources, including Bitbucket, though you will need to use SSO to manage the authentication of your users in such cases.

 The process to connect a source code manager depends on whether your SCM tool is cloud-hosted by the service provider, hosted on-premise, or hosted as a single tenant by the service provider.